Edward Hines Jr. Veterans Administration Hospital: 1960s to present

 In 1962, the Department of Health, Education, and Welfare transferred 31 acres of the Hines property to the State of Illinois Department of Mental Health so that they could build a new mental health facility.
 The John J. Madden Clinic took over mental health operations from the hospital, allowing Hines to re-purpose 280 beds to intensive care.
 Also that year, 60 acre of the Vaughan campus were leased to Loyola University Chicago Stritch School of Medicine to build a new medical school.
 The 451-bed Foster G. McGraw Hospital, later known as the Loyola University Medical Center, opened on May 29, 1969.
 This partnership allowed Hines to have one of the most comprehensive residency programs among veterans hospitals.

 The Vietnam War brought another influx of injured veterans to Hines.
 In response, a $32 million, 1,200 bed hospital was built from 1966 to 1970 to replace the Main Infirmary Building.
-A 120-bed Nursing Home Care Unite was completed in 1982 to treat aging veterans of the two World Wars.
+A 120-bed Nursing Home Care Unit was completed in 1982 to treat aging veterans of the two World Wars.
 By the early 1990s, the complex had sixty-two buildings, including one of five Blind Rehabilitation Centers in the Veterans Affairs network.
-A fifteen-bedroom Ronald McDonald House was added in 1994.
+An eighteen-bedroom Ronald McDonald House was added in 1995.
 By 1996, the facility had serviced 900,000 patients.
 The most recent developments are a new Blind Rehabilitation Center and Spinal Cord Injury Center in 2005.